 Why is part of your target audience choosing them over you?

 Identify their points of attraction and do not try to copy them.

 You started your business with a unique concept.

 Somewhere along the way, you started using the same marketing strategies as everyone else in the industry.

-You’ll need to go back at that starting point.
+You'll need to go back to that starting point.

 2 – Answer the Right Questions